-This study was carried out by students of the Master's in International Management CEMS and was based on the answer of a sample of 177 Portuguese and foreign students (27 nationalities), a second of 167 people already inserted in the labor market, in Portugal and abroad (25 nationalities), and a third sample of current employees of BNP Paribas in Portugal, about the future of work.
-The data was collected through questionnaires, interviews, and focus groups held in March and April of this year.
+This study was carried out by students of Nova SBE's Master in International Management CEMS and counted on a sample of 177 Portuguese and foreign students (27 nationalities), a second sample of 167 people already inserted in the labor market, in Portugal and abroad (25 nationalities), and a third sample of current employees of BNP Paribas in Portugal, about the future of work.
+The data was collected through questionnaires, interviews and focus groups held in March and April of this year.

-Furthermore, as for the work environment, the students stated that they opted for a shared office model, with three to five people (45%), or an open space model.
+Furthermore, as for the work environment, students opt for a shared office model, with three to five people (45%), or an open space model.

-According to Filipa Castanheira, the professor responsible for supervising the study, "this project reveals very consistently, and through different sources of information, that expectations regarding work contexts are clearly changing.
-We had already observed, before the pandemic, a desire for a more flexible work format and promoter of greater work-life balance, but now in the return after successive confinements and following the acceleration of digital transformation, workers have shown that it is possible to do certain tasks with quality and concentration from home."
+According to Filipa Castanheira, professor responsible for supervising the study, "this project reveals very consistently, and through different sources of information, that expectations regarding work contexts are clearly changing.
+We had already observed, before the pandemic, a desire for a more flexible work format and promoter of greater work-life balance, but now, on the return after successive confinements and following the acceleration of digital transformation, workers have shown that it is possible to do certain tasks with quality and concentration from home."

 Values are a core concern for young people

 The study also revealed that students are strongly influenced by the corporate values of companies when sending applications or deciding between job offers.
-Most of them admit, however, that they have little knowledge about organizations in Portugal that clearly divulge the values they defend, which may be a reason for keeping potential international employees away.
+Most international students revealed, however, that they have little knowledge about organizations in Portugal that clearly disclose the values they defend, which may be a reason for keeping potential international employees away.

 It was also found that among the international students who participated in the study, only one in three is considering working in Portugal after finishing their degree.
 However, when faced with a scenario that included the possibility of working in Portugal in a company whose corporate values are similar to those of BNP Paribas (although the name of the company was not mentioned), this percentage rises to two out of three.